Yair Golan: Homesh incident

 Homesh was an Israeli settlement that was evicted in the 2005 disengagement, but since then had constant illegal attempts to resettle it, and is a source of protest and violence in the West Bank.
 On 16 December 2021, Yehudah Dimentman, a resident of the nearby settlement, Shavei Shomron who was a student at the Homesh outpost yeshiva, was killed by a Palestinian shooter.
 In response to the attack, Homesh settlers attacked a man from the village of Burqa, damaged houses and desecrated graves.
 Golan said that: "Those people who come to settle there, riot in Burqa, destroy gravestones, committed a pogrom.
 Do we abuse gravestones?
 These are not people, these are subhumans, despicable people, the corruption of the Jewish people."
-The use of the phrase "subhuman" provoked a lot of criticism, and Golan said it was an "unsuccessful expression".
+The use of the phrase "subhuman" drew widespread criticism, and Golan conceded that it was an unfortunate expression made in the heat of the moment.
 In 2023, as a response to the Huwara rampage, Golan wrote on Twitter "They used to get angry with me when I said these people were subhuman.
 Today they are angry that I didn't say more."